Censorship by Facebook: Criticism of the Israeli government

 Facebook has been accused of censoring messages critical of Israel and supportive of Palestine.
-During conflict over the Sheikh Jarrah property dispute in 2021 Facebook was accused of deleting hundreds of posts critical of Israel.
+During conflict over the Sheikh Jarrah controversy in 2021, Facebook was accused of deleting hundreds of posts critical of Israel.
 Senior Facebook officials apologized to the Palestinian Prime Minister for censoring pro-Palestinian voices.

+Al Jazeera Arabic presenter Tamer Almisshal has had his Facebook profile deleted by Meta 24 hours after the programme "Tip of the Iceberg" aired an investigation into Meta's censorship of Palestinian content titled The Locked Space.
+The programme's investigation, included admissions by Eric Barbing, former head of Israel's cybersecurity apparatus, about his organisation's effort to track Palestinian content according to criteria that included "liking" a photo of a Palestinian killed by Israeli forces.

+Human Rights Watch released a report "Meta's Broken Promises: Systemic Censorship of Palestine Content on Instagram and Facebook," in December 2023, demonstrating patterns in suppressing protected speech and content in support of Palestinian nationalism.
+Also in December 2023, Elizabeth Warren wrote a letter to Meta requesting details on content moderation related to Gaza.
+Following a response, Warren was joined by Bernie Sanders in a follow-up letter asking for more comprehensive answers.
+A February 2024 Access Now report details the censorship of Palestinian reporters and advocates on Facebook, including removing documentation of human rights abuses.

+In 2024, Meta restricted use of 🔻, the Down-Pointing Red Triangle emoji, with internal policy stating that the emoji was a proxy for support of Hamas.

+Criticism of the Chinese government

+In response to the publication of Careless People and U.S. Senate testimony of Sarah Wynn-Williams, Taiwanese Democratic Progressive Party legislators called for further scrutiny of Facebook regarding allegations of its censorship of content critical of the Chinese government.

 Search function

 Facebook's search function has been accused of preventing users from searching for certain terms.
 Michael Arrington of TechCrunch has written about Facebook's possible censorship of "Ron Paul" as a search term.
-MoveOn.org's Facebook group for organizing protests against privacy violations could for a time not be found by searching.
+MoveOn's Facebook group for organizing protests against privacy violations could for a time not be found by searching.
 The very word privacy was also restricted.

 Image censorship

 Facebook has a policy of removing photos which they believe violate the terms and conditions of the website.
-Images have been removed from user pages on topics such as breastfeeding, nudity in art, apparent breasts, naked mannequins, kisses between persons of the same sex and family photos.
+Images have been removed from user pages on topics such as breastfeeding, nudity in art, apparent breasts (including round marzipan balls on an Easter simnel cake), naked mannequins, kisses between persons of the same sex and family photos.